sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 let deepCopy = _.cloneDeep(obj);
 ```

-### 151. Where objects are stored ?
+### Question 151.
+Where objects are stored ?
 Is object primitive type or non-primitive?

 Objects in JavaScript are stored in the heap, which is a region of memory used for dynamic allocation.
 Objects are non-primitive types in JavaScript, as opposed to primitive types like numbers and strings.

-### 152. What is Destructuring ?
+### Question 152.
+What is Destructuring ?

 Destructuring in JavaScript is a way of extracting values from arrays or objects into distinct variables, making it easier to work with complex data structures.
 It allows you to unpack values from arrays or properties from objects into separate variables using a concise syntax.
 For example, `const [a, b] = [1, 2]` assigns the value of `1` to variable `a` and `2` to variable `b`.
 Similarly, `const { name, age } = { name: 'John', age: 30 }` assigns the value of `'John'` to variable `name` and `30` to variable `age`.

-### 153. How to reverse values using destructuring ?
+### Question 153.
+How to reverse values using destructuring ?

 You cannot reverse values using destructuring in JavaScript.
 Destructuring allows you to extract values from an object or array and assign them to variables, but it does not provide a way to reverse the order of those values.
 To reverse an array, you can use the `reverse()` method.

-### 154. How to return two values from function ?
+### Question 154.
+How to return two values from function ?

 In JavaScript, you can return two (or more) values from a function by returning an array or an object containing those values.
 Here's an example: